|Oracle® Java ME Embedded Getting Started Guide for the Reference Platform (Qualcomm IoE)

 Secure Sockets Layer.
 A protocol for transmitting data over the Internet using encryption and authentication, including the use of digital certificates and both public and private keys.

-At the platform level, each separate application that runs within a single Java virtual machine is called a task.
+At the platform level, each separate application that runs within a single Java Virtual Machine.
 The API used to instantiate each task is a stripped-down version of the Isolate API defined in JSR 121.

 Transmission Control Protocol/Internet Protocol.
 A fundamental Internet protocol that provides for reliable delivery of streams of data from one host to another.